-Management advice is based on the harvest control rules (HCR) established for the Falkland Islands toothfish longline fishery (Farrugia and Winter 2018, 2019) (Appendix 4).
-The estimated SSB2022/SSB0 ratio of 0.467 was above the upper target reference point (0.45), i.e. in the expansion range; projections from the current model indicated that SSB/SSB0 ratio will drop to the target range by 2026 and remain within the target range throughout the projection period.
-2022 was the third consecutive year with SSB{current}/SSB0 ratio within the expansion range; however, since SSB/SSB0 projections under the current TAC showed a decrease below 0.45 within ten years, no alteration of TAC was anticipated by HCR at this point.
+Management advice is based on the harvest control rules (HCR) established for the Falkland Islands toothfish longline fishery (Farrugia and Winter 2018) (Appendix 4).
+The estimated SSB2023/SSB0 ratio of 0.491 was above the upper target reference point (0.45), i.e. in the expansion range; projections from the current model indicated that SSB/SSB0 ratio will drop and remain in the target range during 2029-2045.
+The year 2023 was the fourth consecutive year with SSB{current}/SSB0 estimated to be in the expansion range; however, since SSB/SSB0 projections under the current TAC showed a decrease below 0.45 within ten years, no alteration of TAC was anticipated by HCR at this point.